 Idun is the guardian and provider of the mysterious fruits eaten by the Gods, which keeps them eternally young and vigorous.
-Her fruits, called epli in Old Norse, were beyond priceless for all the Gods, for even being immortal, they could still age if deprived of of the mystical epli, making Idun the Goddess of eternal youth.
+Her fruits, called epli in Old Norse, were beyond priceless.
+All the Gods, despite being immortal, could still age if deprived of of the mystical epli, making Idun the Goddess of eternal youth.

 The name of the fruits In old norse - epli - led to some researchers to consider them to be apples, which in turn identified Idun as a Goddess of magical apples.
 The word epli was, however, applied to all sorts of fruits and nuts.
 In truth, as the Old Norse scholar E.O.G.
-Turville-Petre points out, as true apples were unknown in Scandinavia prior to the arrival of christianity (Turville-Petre, E.O.G.
-1964.
-Myth and Religion of the North: The Religion of Ancient Scandinavia. p.
-186.).
+Turville-Petre points out, true apples were unknown in Scandinavia before the arrival of christianity.

 Ydun (1858) by Herman Wilhelm Bissen

 The tale of Idun’s kidnapping begins when Odin, Loki, and Hoenir were on a journey through a desolate part of Midgard.
 Food was scarce in this uninviting region, so when the travelers came upon a herd of oxen, their mouths watered in anticipation of a banquet.